jordantoaster/miniconda-windows-template/README.md

 The Conda depedency resolver, in its default configuration did not demonstrate the agility on Windows to solve the conflicts.

-I also slimlined the environment to essentials for ease of debugging, we can add more dependencies incrementally as needed.To do use, install the package without a dependency and use ``conda list`` to get the package version that satistifies Conda before adding it to ``env.yml``.
+I also slimlined the environment to essentials for ease of debugging, we can add more dependencies incrementally as needed.
+To do so, install the package without a version and use ``conda list`` to get the package version that satistifies Conda before adding it to ``env.yml``.

 ### Original Repository Intent